 It’s always best practice when leaving home for work/school/etc. It prevents losing track of time and ensures safety during emergencies like this one, where we’re locked out without our own set of keys on hand!

 If you know how to do basic electronics repairs, this is the easiest way.
 Take apart the lock (if it has screws) and see what type of mechanism is inside it.

-If an exposed cable or wire is connected directly to one side of the circuit board, then all you need to do is cut that connection and reconnect it with another wire that now leads into the ground (negative).
+If an exposed cable or wire is connected directly to one side of the circuit board, then all you need to do is cut that connection and reconnect it with another wire leading into the ground (negative).

 This will usually open up any deadbolt or cylinder combo since they all run on electricity which can be interrupted by simply cutting off power temporarily.
 At the same time, they try typing in their code repeatedly until they give up giving away its correct sequence so easily!

 No need for fancy tools here!
 All we need now is something stiff enough not to scratch up our door handle too much but soft enough not to damage our door itself when inserted between the knob/lock mechanism – something like a good old-fashioned butter knife will work fine here, too, if nothing else handy at home!

 Just slide carefully along the surface where the knob meets the casing until friction causes both pieces to move freely without sticking together!

 It may be worth calling a locksmith if you don’t have the code to unlock your keypad door lock but have the key.
 They can open your door and give you access to your property again.